 - Low Page Content: When apps display a virtually blank screen, this is a clear user experience issue.
 To address this, teams should correlate among a number of root causes, including long network requests, network saturation, usage levels, and so on.

-Start a Free Trial to see how HeadSpin can deliver the insights you need to improve your customer’s digital experience.
+Book a Trial to see how HeadSpin can deliver the insights you need to improve your customer’s digital experience.

 1. Why is compatibility testing necessary for food delivery apps?